BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Lobby.CheckCompatibilityCommand.md

         }
       }
     },
+    "SupportedLobbyTypes": {
+      "description": "All the rules supported by the server", "type": "array",
+      "items": {
+        "type": "BluffinMuffin.Protocol.DataTypes.Enums.LobbyTypeEnum",
+        "enum": [
+          "QuickMode",
+          "RegisteredMode"
+        ]
+      }
+    },
     "Command": {
-      "description": "The command who initiated this response", "type": "BluffinMuffin.Protocol.Lobby.SupportedRulesCommand",
+      "description": "The command who initiated this response", "type": "BluffinMuffin.Protocol.Lobby.CheckCompatibilityCommand",
       "properties": {
         "CommandName": {
-          "description": "Always contains 'SupportedRulesCommand' to distinguish the command from others.", "type": "string"
+          "description": "Always contains 'CheckCompatibilityCommand' to distinguish the command from others.", "type": "string"
+        },
+        "ImplementedProtocolVersion": {
+          "description": "The version of the Implemented Bluffin Protocol by the client", "type": "string"
         }
       }